sirkibsirkib/seaso/README.md

-# Seaso Executor
+# Seaso Interpreter
 This contains the source code of the Seaso executor, which can be compiled to a standalone executable, or used as a Rust library.
 Seaso is a simple logic programming language.
 In a nutshell, each Seaso program prescribes
 In a nutshell, each Seaso program (1) models the facts of a system, (2) isolates logical inconsistencies as unknown facts, (2) prescribes which subset of true facts are undesirable, and (3) specifies how the program may be extended.
 Seaso's inference semantics implements the well-founded semantics [1], and the underlying design decisions are motivated by its application to data exchange systems.
+The language is designed around the use of *seals* to control how programs are composed, to support incremental, multi-party development of specifications AKA cooperative specification [2].

 ## Executable